NitorCreations/RobotFramework-EclipseIDE/README.md

 # RobotFramework-EclipseIDE 1.4.0

-RobotFramework-EclipseIDE is an Eclipse IDE plugin for the [Robot Framework test automation tool](https://code.google.com/p/robotframework/) developed by [Nitor Creations Oy](http://nitorcreations.com/).
+RobotFramework-EclipseIDE is an Eclipse IDE plugin for the [Robot Framework test automation tool](https://code.google.com/p/robotframework/).
+It is developed by [Nitor Creations Oy](http://nitorcreations.com/).

 Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 [Acceptance Test-Driven Development](http://testobsessed.com/2008/12/acceptance-test-driven-development-atdd-an-overview/) is a process used to construct executable requirements before the implementation starts.